 But this wasn’t always the case.
 Before the decoupled architecture was an option, connecting a monolithic application to data or functionality with another system required complex integrations.
 A developer had to build custom point-to-point integrations for every piece of software they wanted to integrate into the CMS or platform, which is costly and time-consuming.

 With the advent of the API economy, developers can now leverage different microservices configured as PBCs and extend the functionalities of a headless CMS using REST API and GraphQL to provide independent functions without having to build complex integrations between two different platforms.
+Headless architecture also enables the addition of new business functionalities to an existing monolithic architecture with minimal technical support.

 Now that we’ve talked about headless architecture, let's compare it with the monolithic architecture of CMSs like WordPress or Drupal.

-As we said before, in a traditional CMS, everything is packed together, so there’s no independence between front and backend.
+In a traditional CMS, everything is packed together, so there’s no independence between front and backend.
 For instance, your typical WordPress installation comes with a generic theme composed of HTML, CSS, JavaScript, and a predefined MySQL database.

 On the other hand, headless architecture connects different pieces using APIs to build a cohesive platform.
 A headless CMS platform works like the command center, orchestrating the various components and services of your digital experiences.
+It also provides the flexibility to choose the best frontend framework for specific user experiences.
+The API-driven approach of headless architecture promotes efficient data handling and lean frontend experiences, improving user satisfaction and SEO rankings.

 Take a look at this article to dive deeper into the debate between headless CMS vs traditional CMS.